 When it comes to sending in your CV, it’s easy to distinguish the difference between one that has had plenty of time and effort put into it and one that has been quickly thrown together.
 Your CV is arguably one of the most important tools to help you gain employment, so it’s vital that you prepare it well and don’t fall into the trap of using a “one size fits all” approach.

 Often, the employer who is reading through CVs won’t spend more than a few minutes digesting them.
 This is because after reading through resumes all day, they become accustomed to skim reading them.
 This means that your CV needs to make a good first impression and quickly show the reader that you have the skills required for their vacancy.

 To do this, you need to read the job advert carefully to make sure that you know how to present your skills in a way that will show the reader that you’re the right match for the job.
 There are a few key skills you can use here to make sure you get it right:

-Employers will often attempt to cross-reference the main skills they’re recruiting for with your CV to see if you possess the relevant talents they need.
+Employers will often attempt to cross-reference the main skills they’re recruiting for with your CV to see if you possess the relevant experience they need.
 To take advantage of this, be sure to carefully read through the job description and highlight any relevant keywords.
 For example take a look at the highlighted words in this job description:

 We are looking for JIB Electricians for upcoming industrial work in Manchester.
 Duties will include cabling, terminating and general industrial installation.
 The ideal candidate must also possess a valid JIB card.

 The ideal CV would start like this:

 I am an experienced JIB approved Electrician with a wealth of experience in performing industrial installations.
 My duties in previous projects have included LVL cabling, terminating and installation projects across the North West.
 I am also in possession of JIB, CSCS and IPAF cards/certifications.